 Could medical marijuana legalization in Mexico, instead, be a show of industry force as the world reels with the idea marijuana may not be so bad after all?
 Could legalization success in the US be serving as proof of social pressure for change?
 Could the pressure from Mexico and Canada provide enough business incentive to excite further research with the goal of changing US federal law?

 Who knows.
-Instead, let’s peek into the changes the newly signed law requires be made and the brief regulatory suggestions of how the country get there.
+Instead, let’s peek into the changes the newly signed law requires to be made and the brief regulatory suggestions of how the country get there

 Changes and Amendments to the Health Laws and Legal Code of Mexico